A Step to Decouple Optimization in 3DGS: Introduction

-Considering the coupling in 3DGS optimization, this work takes a step to decouple it and recompose it.
-Building on the analysis, the optimization is then redesigned to improve efficiency and/or reconstruction quality.
-To summarize, our contributions are: \begin{itemize}[leftmargin=*, topsep=0pt, partopsep=0pt, itemsep=0pt, parsep=0pt] \item Reanalyzing the complex coupling during 3DGS optimization, we takes a step to decouple it and recompose it into 3 effective components: Sparse Adam, Re-State Regularization and Decoupled Attribute Regularization. \item We take a step to explore the contribution of them, including the characteristic of Sparse Adam, activation of regularization, role of the regularization hyperparameter, risk of implicit update and necessity of controllable regularization as well as exploration. \item Based on the experiments and analysis, we propose the AdamW-GS with controllable attribute regularization and adopt it into vanilla 3DGS, 3DGS-MCMC and more variants.
-Experiments show that our optimization method yields better reconstruction quality and optimization efficiency, and significantly reducing redundancy in 3DGS without introducing additional pruning operations. \end{itemize}
+Considering the coupling in 3DGS optimization, this work takes a step to decouple the coupled optimization factors and recomposing them in a better manner.
+Building on our analysis, we redesign the optimization process to improve efficiency while preserving or enhancing reconstruction quality.
+To summarize, our contributions are: \begin{itemize}[leftmargin=*, topsep=0pt, partopsep=0pt, itemsep=0pt, parsep=0pt] \item By reanalyzing the complex coupling in 3DGS optimization, we decouple and recompose the optimization process into three effective components: Sparse Adam, Re-State Regularization, and Decoupled Attribute Regularization. \item We further investigate the effects of these components, including the behavior of Sparse Adam, the activation of regularization, the role of regularization hyperparameters, the risks of implicit updates, and the necessity of controllable regularization. \item Based on the experiments and analysis, we propose AdamW-GS with controllable attribute regularization and adopt it into vanilla 3DGS, 3DGS-MCMC and more variants.
+Experiments show that AdamW-GS improves reconstruction quality and optimization efficiency, while significantly reducing primitive redundancy without introducing additional pruning operations. \end{itemize}